 Correction of irregularities of the teeth (braces)

 In a prepaid dental plan, a corporation, partnership, or other entity provides or arranges for the provision of dental care services to enrollees or subscribers.
 Prepaid dental plans operate in much the same way as health maintenance organizations.
-They offer services based on capitation or fixed per-member, per-month payments, where the provider assumes the full risk for the cost of contracted services without regard to the type, value, or frequency of the services provided.
+They offer services based on capitation, or fixed per-member, per-month payments.
+Under this approach, the provider assumes the full risk for the cost of contracted services without regard to the type, value, or frequency of the services provided.

 Sign up for free to take 26 quiz questions on this topic